-If only I had learned that early in my career…”**

 The ability to listen can save you from a lot of trouble.
-With this ability, you can fix many issues, as it fosters creativity, provides valuable perspective and also let the other people know that you’re paying attention.
+With this ability, you can fix many issues, as it fosters creativity, provides a valuable perspective, and also let the other people know that you’re paying attention.

-	Listening to people is essential for acquiring a thorough understanding of situations.
+Listening to people is an essential career lesson for acquiring a thorough understanding of situations.
 Without detailed knowledge, you can never solve a problem or barely identify the signs of it.

 If you’re not a good listener, you can challenge yourself to make a genuine effort to listen more than you talk and we promise the results will be rewarding.